The Banff Challenge: Statistical Detection of a Noisy Signal: Bayesian Inference

 times an arbitrary function of the quantities

 Although (\ref{several}) depends on the data through $s_1,\ldots,s_n$, these are constants under the trinomial model, as are the $t_k$ and $u_k$ under both Poisson and trinomial models.
-The presence of $s_kt_ku_k$ in the first term of (\ref{several}) has the heuristic explanation that a channel for which this product is large will contain more information about the corresponding parameters.
+The presence of $s_kt_ku_k$ in the first term of (\ref{several}) has the heuristic explanation that a channel for which this product is large will contain more information about its nuisance parameters.

-\subsection{Numerical results}
+\subsection{Numerical Results}

-We first consider the single-channel data analyzed in \S\ref{onechannel}, with $y_1=1$, $y_2=8$, $y_3=14$, and $t=27$, $u=80$.
-The dotted lines in Figure~\ref{fig1} show the approximate posterior function, $-r^*_B(\psi)^2/2$, and the corresponding significance function obtained using the non-informative prior (\ref{single.prior}), with $g$ taken to be a constant function.
+We first consider the single-channel data analyzed in Section \ref {onechannel}, with $y_1=1$, $y_2=8$, $y_3=14$, and $t=27$, $u=80$.
+The dotted lines in Figure \ref{fig1} show the approximate posterior function, $-r^*_B(\psi)^2/2$, and the corresponding significance function obtained using the noninformative prior (\ref{single.prior}), with $g$ taken to be a constant function.

 Typically the prior density yields larger lower bounds and smaller upper bounds than those obtained from the frequentist solution, because the effect of the prior is to inject information about the parameter of interest.
-In the present case, the estimate $\hat\psi_B^*=4.9182$, which satisfies $\Phi\{r^*_B(\hat\psi_B^*)\}=0.5$, is smaller than the corresponding estimate obtained using $r^*(\psi)$, and the $0.99$ lower and upper bounds are respectively given by $\Phi\{r^*_B(\psi^*_{B;0.01})\}=0.99$ and $\Phi\{r^*_B(\psi^*_{B;0.99})\}=0.01$, with $\psi^*_{B;0.99}=-1.820$ and $\psi^*_{B;0.01}=35.094$.
+In the present case, the estimate $\widehat\psi_B^*=4.9182$, which satisfies $\Phi\{r^*_B(\widehat \psi_B^*)\} =0.5$, is smaller than the corresponding estimate obtained using $r^*(\psi)$, and the $0.99$ lower and upper bounds are respectively given by $\Phi\{r^*_B(\psi^*_{B;0.01})\}=0.99$ and $\Phi\{r^*_B(\psi^*_{B;0.99})\}=0.01$, with $\psi^*_{B;0.99}=-1.820$ and $\psi^*_{B;0.01}=35.094$.

 The $p$-value for testing the hypothesis $\psi=0$ against the one-sided hypothesis $\psi>0$ is equal to $1-\Phi\{r^*_B(0)\}=0.1063$, which is again a weak evidence of a positive signal.